Questions about psychedelic-assisted therapy in Denver

 WHAT ABOUT TRIP SITTING OR PSYCHEDELIC GUIDING SESSIONS?

-While it's an interesting idea to pay a stranger to look at you, this experience is very different from working with a therapist who is trained in using pharmaceutical-grade psychedelics in a structured, scientifically proven sequence to help you work through what's bringing you to therapy.
+While it's an interesting idea to pay a stranger with no training to look at you, this experience is very different from working with a therapist who is trained in using pharmaceutical-grade psychedelics in a structured, scientifically proven sequence to help you work through what's bringing you to therapy.

 WHY IS IT TAKING SO LONG FOR PSYCHEDELIC THERAPY TO BE AVAILABLE?

-Some of the people who are making the decisions that will affect how these types of therapy are used by therapists are still being identified and hired today, so there are many factors involved in the years-long timelines to make MDMA- and psilocybin-assisted therapy legally available.
+Some of the people who are making the decisions that will affect how these types of therapy are used by therapists are still being identified and hired today, so there have been many factors involved in the years-long timelines to make MDMA- and psilocybin-assisted therapy legally available.

 WHY CAN'T A THERAPIST PROVIDE MDMA- OR PSILOCYBIN-ASSISTED THERAPY NOW?

-As one of the leading providers of Ketamine-assisted psychotherapy in Colorado, we're highly invested in when both psilocybin- and MDMA-assisted therapy are available, and we plan on being among the first to provide it as soon as it's legal.
+As one of the leading providers of Ketamine-assisted psychotherapy in Colorado, we're highly invested in providing psilocybin-assisted therapy for our clients.
+We've completed the requirements, and we plan on being among the first therapists to provide it as soon as it's legal.

 CAN I TRAVEL TO COLORADO FOR KETAMINE-ASSISTED PSYCHOTHERAPY?